kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ## 2021 Habits and Systems (to reach my goals)

 With that in mind, for 2021 I want to try and focus on **improving the systems that are working for me**, **introducing new systems**, and **breaking out of bad habits that work against me**.
 Now of course, in order to know what habits you want to build and break, you need some vision of what you want in the future.
 The type of person you want to be.
+I know Kent C Dodds talks about his mission statement -- this is also an effective way to frame who you want to be.
+I can't say that I _exactly_ have that pinned down yet and but my hope is that by pr

 In 2021 I'd like to work towards being **a developer educator**, **a DIYer**, and **an entrepreneur** (in no specific order).
 This is very close to how I see myself today though adding in DIYer is fairly new.
 Knowing this, when I have a decision to make I can say to myself, "Is this what someone who is an `(educator || DIYer || entrepreneur)` would do?"
 I can also start to ensure I have the right systems and habits in place to become the type of person I want to be.